MZt92-ui/Project-1-Group-3/README.md

 Heat map requires Google API to run.
 Need to put the google API key in before click run all or else it will throw error.

-There are 4 Python Files called Boat Fatalities by Brendan, plane crash by Robert, in the car_crash folder their is data analyse 1 and 2 by Dat, and in Train folder train accident data analysis.
+There are 4 Python Files called Boat Fatalities by Brendan, plane crash by Robert, in the car_crash folder their is data analyse 1 and 2 by Dat, and in Train folder train accident data analysis by Maozhu.

 The main presentation is called "Final Presentation" in Powerpoint